Christian Holy Week 2026

 If students require further support concerning food insecurity, please contact our office at chapel@syr.edu.

 Volunteers from SU Libraries dropped off their donations after a successful “Food for Fines” campaign.
-Students donate food and all fines are cleared from their accounts!
+Students donate food to offset some of the fines from their library accounts.

 MORE RESOURCES